Phillip Dean Hancock: Aftermath

-Phillip Dean Hancock was the fourth and final condemned inmate to be executed in Oklahoma after Scott James Eizember (January), Jemaine Cannon (July) and Anthony Sanchez (September).
+Phillip Dean Hancock was the fourth and final condemned inmate to be executed in Oklahoma after Scott James Eizember (January), Jemaine Cannon (July) and Anthony Castillo Sanchez (September).
 Overall, Hancock was the last convict to be executed in the U.S. during the year of 2023, which oversaw a total of 24 executions, a sharp rise from 18 executions in the previous year of 2022.

 The execution of Hancock was greatly criticized by death penalty opponents.
 One focal point of criticism was that the Oklahoma state governor Kevin Stitt waited until the last minute before he announced his decision to not commute Hancock's death sentence and allowed the execution to move forward.
 Don Heath, a member of the Oklahoma Coalition to Abolish the Death Penalty, stated that he could not imagine the anxiety felt by Hancock to await the decision of Governor Stitt throughout the final weeks of his life after the parole board gave their decision.
 In response to the criticism, Governor Stitt released a media statement and expressed that he had duly considered the matter and relevant factors like Hancock's previous self-defense claims in the 1982 killing of Charles Warren.
 He stated that it was one of the "painfully difficult" decisions he was constrained to make in light of the situation and he did not take it lightly.

 One of Hancock's lawyers Shawn Nolan released a media statement after the execution, stating that the team of lawyers in Hancock's case were "profoundly sad" that Hancock was executed in spite of the parole board's recommendation to grant clemency and maintained that his case was a clear case of self-defense.
 On the other hand, the families of James Lynch and Robert Jett Jr. welcomed the execution of Hancock.
 On behalf of the families, Jett's brother Ryan told the press that justice was finally served 22 years after the double murder.

 Devon Moss, an atheist chaplain who interacted with Hancock for more than a year accepted an interview in January 2024, two months after Hancock was executed.
 The chaplain spoke about his experiences of conversing with Hancock on Atheism and what awaits an Atheist who did not believe in God after death, and how Hancock gradually chose to be Atheist over the years on death row.
 Moss was together with Hancock in the execution chamber throughout the execution process, until Hancock was pronounced dead at 11:29 a.m.